 Reading is often thought of as a calming and relaxing activity.
 Something you might do before going to sleep at night, or on vacation while sitting poolside with an ice cold strawberry lemonade.

 But for many young children, reading can actually be quite stressful and cause a lot of anxiety.

-Because it’s one thing if we are naturally curious about reading and take to it pretty easily, but a very different story if we struggle, feel judged by teachers, or get teased by classmates.
+Because It’s one thing if we are naturally curious about reading and take to it pretty easily, but a very different story if we struggle, feel judged by teachers, or get teased by classmates.
 Our confidence can quickly spiral downhill and lead to a destructive cycle, where we avoid reading, fail to improve, get more anxious, make more mistakes, lose even more confidence, and so on.

 Looking back at all my years of school, from Pre-K through the end of grad school, I think the single most stressful period of my life was senior year of high school.
 Between AP classes and SAT’s, lessons, performances, competitions, and the whole college application and audition process, it felt pretty overwhelming at times.